Capture the holiday spirit at this year’s Distillery Winter Village as we count down the days until Christmas.

 Between local vendors set up in cabins and the Distillery District’s retail tenants, you can cross everyone off of your shopping list.

-Spoil your favourite four-legged creatures at Sniffany & Co., where you can find bags of Northern Dog Biscuit Bakery Poutine and Bocce’s Peppermint Bark treats.
+Spoil your favourite four-legged creatures at Sniffany & Co., where you can find Bocce’s Peppermint Bark treats and the cutest stuffies to put in their stocking.
+Then treat yourself to a portrait with your pet at Pawpin Clicks.

 Sing along to your favourite Christmas carols

-Karaoke lovers, this is your moment.
-The McGregor Carollers will be singing classic holiday songs outside Spirit of York Distillery, and singing along will be a breeze with lyrics projected onto an exterior wall.
-(Will you make like Mariah and belt out “All I Want For Christmas Is You”?)
+Karaoke lovers, sing your heart out at Winter Village.
+The McGregor Carollers will be back singing classic holiday songs outside Spirit of York Distillery, and singing along will be a breeze with lyrics projected onto an exterior wall.
+(Will you make like the Queen of Christmas, Mariah, and belt out “All I Want For Christmas Is You”?)

 Deck your Instagram with holiday moments